paulkarpenko/us-code-ui/uscode/title-47-telecommunications/chapter-005-wire-or-radio-communication.md

 (2) **Covered equipment** — The term “covered equipment” means equipment (such as a router) employed on the premises of a person (other than a provider of a covered service or fixed broadband internet access service) to provide a covered service or to provide fixed broadband internet access service.

-(3) **Covered service** — The term “covered service” means service provided by a multichannel video programming distributer, 11 So in original.
+(3) **Covered service** — The term “covered service” means service provided by a multichannel video programming distributer,11 So in original.
 Probably should be “distributor,”. to the extent such distributor is acting as a multichannel video programming distributor.

 ### Statutory Notes